Business Valuation: The Three Approaches

 The real power of the income valuation is that it lets you calculate business value in the present.
 To do so, the expected income and risk must be translated to today.
 There are two ways you can do this translation:

 Business valuation by income capitalization

-In plain English, the capitalization valuation method is essentially the result of dividing the expected business earnings by what is known as the capitalization rate.
+In plain English, the capitalization valuation basically divides the expected business earnings by what is known as the capitalization rate.
 The idea is that the business value is defined by business earnings and the capitalization rate is used to relate the two.